highfem/tqdne/README.md

 ## Quick start

-If you are only interested in generating waveforms, install `tqdne` using
+If you are only interested in generating synthetic waveforms, install `tqdne` using

 ```bash
 pip install git+https://github.com/highfem/tqdne@<RELEASE>